NotoriousRebel/ConfigPersist/README.md

 ### Note

-For this technique to work you will need to generate a keyfile you can use a tool called [sn](https://docs.microsoft.com/en-us/dotnet/framework/tools/sn-exe-strong-name-tool) which stands for strong name.
+For this technique to work you will need to generate a keyfile, you can use a tool called [sn](https://docs.microsoft.com/en-us/dotnet/framework/tools/sn-exe-strong-name-tool) which stands for strong name.
 Place that keyfile and make sure it is called **key.snk** inside the Keyfile directory or you can place key.snk and the executable in the same directory.
 <br/>